Loake Heritage

 The Loake family has been producing fine, handmade men’s footwear for longer than anyone can remember.

-Today, more than 125 years and five generations later, Loake is still family owned and operating in the same town in Northamptonshire.
+Today, more than 140 years and five generations later, Loake is still family-owned and operating in the same town in Northamptonshire.
 Their shoes have become a favourite with discerning customers worldwide and are exported to over 30 countries.

 Loake is most famous for its Goodyear Welted footwear, an intricate construction with origins that can be traced back over 300 years.
-An estimate of over 50 million pairs have been produced in this time.
+An estimated 50 million pairs have been produced using this method.

-While they remain passionate about the quality that only time-honoured skills and a family heritage can achieve, in other respects Loake has a very modern approach.
+While they remain passionate about the quality that only time-honoured skills and a family heritage can achieve, Loake also embraces a modern, progressive design culture that elevates both fashion and comfort.

-The range of footwear on offer has been extended to include new constructions and a choice of both classic and contemporary designs.
-They also place special emphasis on fit and have developed their own unique comfort technology in the 'Evolution' range .
+Loake offers an extensive variety of footwear, including new constructions and a choice of both classic and contemporary designs.
+They place special emphasis on fit and have developed unique comfort technology to enhance the Goodyear Welt experience.

-Their modern outlook can also be seen by a number of recent collaborations, including the remake of an iconic shoe for international sports brand Puma.
+Their modern outlook includes notable collaborations, such as the remake of an iconic shoe for international sports brand Puma and, more recently, Barbour.

-Loake was awarded a Royal Warrant of Appointment to the Queen in 2007.
+Loake was awarded a Royal Warrant of Appointment to the King in 2025.